Dallas Stars fire Jim Montgomery for unprofessional conduct - WHIZ News

 DALLAS (AP) — The Dallas Stars fired second-year coach Jim Montgomery on Tuesday for what the team called unprofessional conduct.

-General manager Jim Nill said the Stars expect all employees to act with integrity and exhibit professional behavior while working for and representing the organization.
-Without elaborating, Nill said Montgomery had acted inconsistent with “core values and beliefs of the Dallas Stars and the National Hockey League.”
+General manager Jim Nill said Montgomery had acted inconsistently with “core values and beliefs of the Dallas Stars and the National Hockey League.”
+He did not elaborate.

+Nill said he became aware Sunday of an act by Montgomery and that the decision to relieve the coach of his duties came after an internal investigation that included discussions with the team’s general counsel.
+While again not going into detail, Nill said it was not a criminal act, and had no connection to present or past players.

-Nill planned an availability with media later in the day, a few hours before a home game against the New Jersey Devils.
-Rick Bowness, who came on an assistant coach with Montgomery, was named interim head coach.
+Rick Bowness, who came on an assistant coach with Montgomery, was named interim head coach for the remainder of the season, starting with Tuesday night’s home game against the New Jersey Devils.

 The move by the Stars came only a day after NHL Commissioner Gary Bettman, at a meeting of the Board of Governors, said the league will work swiftly to make changes to better deal with personal conduct issues raised by players and former players in recent weeks, including allegations of racism and physical abuse by coaches.